ALvinave/Snake-game/README.md

 # Snake-game
-A snake game made by javascript
+A snake game made by Python